enkidevs/curriculum/spreadsheets/introduction/filtering-grouping/README.md

 name: Filtering & Grouping

-description: Learn more about grouping and filtering.
+description: Learn how to group and filter data.

 insights:
   - filters